felix-lang/felix/doc/articles/unique.rst

 Uniqueness
 ~~~~~~~~~~

-W're going to make the publically visible
+We're going to make the publically visible
 version a unique type.

 .. code-block:: felix